California Medical Malpractice Insurance

 - The Cooperative of American Physicians - Mutual Protection Trust (CAP-MPT)

-California Medical Malpractice Insurance Rates - Top 15 Specialties
+California Medical Malpractice Insurance Rates By Specialty (Top 20)

 Rate Range by Specialty